danmorper/mercadona/README.md

 - Alcoholic Beverages
 - Others

-Additionally, users can upload an existing CSV file with previously processed data along with new PDF receipts to aggregate and visualize all the data.
+Additionally, users can upload an existing CSV file with previously processed data and new PDF receipts to aggregate and visualize all the data.

 ## Features